 At the end of the day, when consumers need to return products, they can generally be disgruntled for any number of legitimate reasons.
 At Ally, we take an empathetic and unscripted approach to customer service, where delivering a strong customer brand experience is the ultimate outcome in mind.
 You will have returns in eCommerce — there’s no avoiding that.
 But with Ally, you’ll build an experience that speaks to your professionalism and brand values.
 After all, happy customers tell their friends about you, and the happiest customers buy again.

-Craig Haynor is the VP of Account Management and Operations at Ally Commerce.
+Craig Haynor is the CEO of Ally Commerce.
 Ally partners with brand manufacturers to drive their direct to consumer business, combining eCommerce expertise, technology, and operational services.